codacy/codacy-gosec/README.md

 ## How it works

 1. The tool receives as input the gosec result from stdin.
+The gosec result must be in JSON format.

 2. Converts gosec result into Codacy's format